Breast cancer prevention clinic

 The Breast Cancer Prevention & Risk Assessment Clinic is a project of the Centre of Excellence in Cancer Prevention.
 This program is open to women who want to learn more about what they can do to reduce their risk of breast cancer.
 The curriculum includes the latest research about the relationship between breast cancer and factors including weight, physical activity, nutrition, alcohol, hormone use, and chemoprevention.
 Expert lifestyle counselors provide evidence-based personalized tips and strategies for how to reduce breast cancer risk through making healthy lifestyle changes.

 We provided clinic sessions to more than 3000 women in British Columbia and across the country between 2011 and 2016, thanks to the generous support of the Canadian Breast Cancer Foundation BC/Yukon.
-This support has now ended, but clinic activities continue on a cost-recovery basis.
-We can provide clinic sessions to individuals or groups.
-Tailored curricula have been developed for Chinese, First Nations, and South Asian communities, as well as for high school audiences, and tailoring to other populations may also be possible.
-Please contact us to inquire about availability and cost-recovery fees.
+Tailored curricula were developed for Chinese, First Nations, and South Asian communities, as well as for high school audiences.

 Risk assessment tools

 Some of our clinic sessions have used validated tools that provide an assessment of breast cancer risk.
 These tools are available online as noted below.
 Your physician can help you to understand the results.

 - The Breast Cancer Risk Assessment Tool was designed to be used by health professionals.

 - Your Disease Risk, Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine helps you estimate your risk of breast cancer, and helps you learn about ways to lower that risk.